shivannis/xandr-docs-public/xandr-docs/articles/invest/network-audio-analytics-report.md

 ---
-Title : Member Audio Analytics Report
+title: Microsoft Invest - Member Audio Analytics Report
-Description : The Member Audio Analytics report can be used to view audio event metrics across multiple buyers and sellers.
+description: Use this report to view audio event metrics across multiple buyers and sellers.
 ---

-# Member Audio Analytics Report
+# Microsoft Invest - Member audio analytics report

 The Member Audio Analytics report can be used to view audio event metrics across multiple buyers and sellers.

-Time Frame
+## Time frame

 All dates and times are given in UTC.

-**Time Ranges**
+**Time ranges**

 Time ranges define the time period of the data extracted for the report.
 The following is a complete list of time ranges available for reports.

 However, all time ranges are not available for every report.

 - Custom
 - Current Hour